Herbicide application methods for invasive plants

-There are various application methods for treating weeds (called invasive plants in the Biosecurity Act 2014) with herbicides.
+There are various application methods for treating invasive plants with herbicides.
 It's important to choose the right method for your particular problem and the types of herbicides you are using.

-In foliar spraying, the herbicide is diluted with water or diesel at a specific rate, and sprayed over the foliage to point of run-off (until every leaf is wetted, but not dripping).
+In foliar spraying, the herbicide is diluted with water at a specific rate, and sprayed over the foliage to point of run-off (until every leaf is wetted, but not dripping).

-This method is most suited to shrubs, grasses and dense vines less than 6m tall.
+This method is most suited to plants where compete coverage can be achieved.
 Advantages include quickness and economy.
 Disadvantages include the potential for spray drift and off-target damage.

 Foliar spraying can be done a number of ways, including:

-- blanket spraying using a boom spray from a tractor
+- blanket spraying using a boom spray from a vehicle

-- a hose and handgun spraying solution from a herbicide tank
+- a hose and handgun pump powered spray unit

-- with splatter guns (larger droplets at higher concentrations) for regrowth.
+- with splatter guns (larger droplets at higher concentrations).

-This method involves mixing an oil-soluble herbicide in diesel and spraying the full circumference of the trunk or stem of the weed.
+This method involves mixing an oil-soluble herbicide in diesel (or other recommended product) and spraying the full circumference of the trunk or stem of the plant.